FAQS About Corneal Ectasia Management

-Hard contact lenses can be used to improve the vision and better deal with cornea irregularities.
+Hard contact lenses can be used to improve vision and better deal with cornea irregularities.

-This procedure strengthens and stabilized the cornea as it creates new links between collagen fibers within the cornea.
+This procedure strengthens and stabilized the cornea as it creates new links between collagen fibres within the cornea.

 This involves the insertion of semicircular plastic rings within the cornea to reduce the irregularity of the cornea.
 This allows patients to continue wearing glasses or contact lenses to see.